-Status of Land No. Risk of Access Problem Within Adopted Road (Covered by Roads & Streetworks Act) 131 Nil CEC Owned Land (Covered by CEC/tie Licence) 55 Nil Forth Ports Land (Agreement for tram land transfer as contribution signed) 15 Nil Covered by signed Licence or Agreement 19 Nil Licence proposal agreed as yet unsigned 2 Very Low More design detail required but Low Risk 12 Low 234
+٠ CARTE C. C. Formatted: Forth: Arial Marrow, ١ Status of Land No. Risk of Access Probl Formatted: Font: Arial Narrow, ١ Within Adopted Road (Covered by Roads & Streetworks Act) 131 Nil Bold ١ CEC Owned Land (Covered by CEC/tie Licence) 55 Nil Formatted: Font: Arial Narrow l Forth Ports Land (Agreement for tram land transfer as contribution signed) 15 Nil ĺ Covered by signed Licence or Agreement 19 ١ Licence proposal agreed as yet unsigned 2 Very Low l More design detail required but Low Risk 12 Low I 234

 The asterisk refers to West Craigs and The Gyle licences which are addressed in Section 5.

+Formatted: Font: 11 pt, Underline

+Formatted: Font: 11 pt, Not Italic, Underline

+Formatted: Font: 11 pt

+Formatted: Font: 11 pt

 The residual 12 locations have been specifically addressed and it has been concluded that there is minimal risk of disruption to the programme.

-Schedule 31 of the Infraco contract contains drawings which identify the land being made available under the Tram Acts and temporary sites and this has been agreed by BBS.

-(7) Governance & corporate arrangements

-7.1 Governance & delegations

-The Governance model deployed to oversee and control the project has evolved as the project itself has moved through different stages of development.
-Appendix 2 is a detailed paper which was approved by the Boards on 23rd January 2008 and which has been updated to reflect the final position as at Financial Close.
-The paper sets out:

-- 1) the proposed governance model for the construction period; and - 2) the proposed levels of delegated authority

-The paper is an update of previous submissions to the Boards and differs only in two material respects - the inclusion of specific levels of delegated authority and alignment with the terms of the tie and TEL Operating Agreements (see below).
+Formatted: Font: Arial Narrow, 11 pt, A Bold Formatted: Font: Not Italic Formatted, Fort, Not Italic (7) Governance & corporate arrangements 7.1 Governance & delegations The Governance model deployed to oversee and control the project has evolved as the project itself has moved through different stages of development.
+Appendix 2 is a detailed paper which was approved by the Boards on 23 rd January 2008 and which has been updated to reflect the final position as at Financial Close.
+The paper sets out : 1) the proposed governance model for the construction period ; and 2) the proposed levels of delegated authority 2) The paper is an update of previous submissions to the Boards and differs only in two material respects - the inclusion of specific levels of delegated authority and alignment with the terms of the tie and TEL Operating Agreements (see below).
 Neither of these factors should cause concern: the levels of delegated authority are in line with those previously deployed by the TPB and the terms of the operating agreements have been subject to significant scrutiny by senior people over recent months.

-7.2 Operating agreements

-These agreements are now in final agreed form.

-tie

-The tie agreement was previously reviewed by the tie Board in December 2007 and the changes since then are in line with the request made by the tie Board.
+7.2 Operating agreements 1 3 3 These agreements are now in final agreed form. tie The tie agreement was previously reviewed by the tie Board in December 2007 and the changes since then are in line with the request made by the tie Board.
 The tie agreement supercedes the existing agreement on matters relating to the tram project and sets out tie and the Council's mutual responsibilities for delivering the tram project.

-TEL
+TEI TEL 25